Clemson to play FCS opponent Citadel in Tigers' home opener

 CLEMSON, S.C.
 (AP) -- Clemson will start its home season against Citadel on Sept.
-12, filling the lone non-conference spot on its COVID-19 revamped schedule.
+19, filling the lone nonconference spot on its COVID-19 revamped schedule.

 The Tigers were originally scheduled to face Citadel on Nov.
 14 before the global pandemic affected the Atlantic Coast Conference schedule.